 Finding out about the competition will demonstrate your overall industry awareness and show that you have an idea of what that market is doing.
 Carrying out some general searches for the products available on the topic your publisher deals with will usually reveal plenty of competitors.
 Being able to talk about your publisher’s unique selling point (USP) will also be a bonus.

 Social media allows us to find out a bit about individuals before we’ve even met them.
 This can be very useful as it can help to ease pre-interview nerves and give you some clues on how to build up rapport.
 For journalistic publications this can be especially useful as it will demonstrate a bit of ingenuity and some basic research skills on your part.

 And don’t just stop at the editors.
 Find public profiles for the publishers, editorial assistants, marketing directors and so on.
 Try to find the editorial teams on Twitter and LinkedIn.
 Most journalists and editors have a public profile for readers to engage with, so don’t be intimidated by following them (online of course).

 Twitter and LinkedIn also allow you to network, which could lead to employment further down the line, so check out our article on finding a graduate job using Twitter and our article on building an all star LinkedIn profile.

 Good stories are at the heart of magazines and newspapers and it’s the editorial team who dream them up.
 In your publishing career you’ll sit in weekly or monthly editorial meetings where story ideas will be bounced around, discussed, criticised and defended.

 You’ll also be asked about your own writing so bring a portfolio of work in to discuss with your interviewer.
+If it’s a video interview, it might be best to send links to online publications afterwards that you have mentioned during the interview.
 In some cases you may have to talk a bit about the work, in which case you’re going to need to articulate points such as: